Dhole/dhole.github.io/content/post/gameboy_custom_logo.md

 to the following:

-The `no_show_logo` flag is false at boot, and allows the first logo read (stored from 0x104 to 0x133) to be done on a custom array.
-Once the last byte has been read, the flag is set to true so that the following reads are performed to the real rom.
+The `no_show_logo` flag is false at boot, and allows the first logo read (stored in the ROM from 0x104 to 0x133) to be done on a custom array.
+Once the last byte has been read, the flag is set to true so that the following reads are performed to the real ROM.

 {{% gist Dhole/a097cee60b990f65d869 %}}

 ## Custom logo creation

 In order to create custom logos I wrote two python scripts:

 - [draw_logo.py](https://github.com/Dhole/stm32f_GBCart/blob/master/draw_logo.py): Draws a logo on a window
 - [make_logo.py](https://github.com/Dhole/stm32f_GBCart/blob/master/make_logo.py): Converts a png logo image into a binary file to be used as a boot logo

-The logo is stored in binary form inside the cartridge with a binary representation:
+The logo is stored in inside the cartridge with a binary representation:
 Set bits represent a black pixel and unset bits represent a white pixel.
 The logo is stored in blocks of 4x4, first filling the top part and later filling the bottom part.
 The way the pixels are stored can be understood better by looking at `draw_logo.py`.